• Skip to primary navigation

 Instructions

-• Cook spinach and drain as much liquid as possible.
-Divide the cooked spinach among the muffin cups.
+• Divide the spinach evenly among the muffin cups

-• Give each cup a gentle stir.
+• Give each cup a gentle stir to distribute the ingredients.

 Notes